Graphically discrete groups and rigidity: Introduction

 \subsection{Acknowledgments}

 The authors are thankful for helpful discussions with Tullia Dymarz and with Genevieve Walsh, who explained Remark~\ref{rem:minelts}.
 We also thank Adrien Le Boudec for pointing out an error in an earlier version of the article.
+The authors thank the referee for valuable comments.
 The third author was supported by NSF Grant No. DMS-2204339.